How to fix Windows 10 Sysprep errors

 - Import-Module Dism

 - Get-AppxPackage -AllUser | Where PublisherId -eq 8wekyb3d8bbwe | Format-List -Property PackageFullName,PackageUserInformation

-- Check the output of last command to see for which users the package is showing as installed.
-Delete those users accounts or simply log in to the computer by using those accounts and perform the next step.
+- Check the output of the last command to see for which users the package is showing as installed.
+Delete those users’ accounts or simply log in to the computer by using those accounts and perform the next step.

 - Run Remove-AppxPackage -Package packagefullname from PowerShell.
 Replace packagefullname the with the name of the package.